harmenjanssen/whatstyle/content/articles/2008-01-25-microsoft_internet_explorer_8_introduces_version_targeting.md

 Let's bring this story to the web: whenever I write the code that makes up a website, it's _my_ responsibility to ensure this content gets delivered properly to whatever userbase I'm targeting.
 Why should Microsoft take this responsibility?
 Let those old, rickety pages break!
 I remember Andy Clarke saying something like, <q>people don't expect to be able to watch HD movies on their old, non-HD television sets.
 Why do they expect the latest CSS magic to work in an old, out-dated browser?</q>.
 If you ask me, this couldn't be more true.
 To me, it's logical a newer browser can display more, or different features than an old browser can.
 Andy Budd makes a similar statement in [his article about this subject](http://www.andybudd.com/archives/2008/01/has_internet_ex/) by saying:

 > Imagine if all new media players had to be backward compatible?
-Weâ€™d end up with a device that could play anything from 8mm film right the way through to Blu-ray disks.
+We'd end up with a device that could play anything from 8mm film right the way through to Blu-ray disks.

 ### I don't buy it